learn-academy-2022-delta/treasure-hunt-LeoContreras93/README.md

     styled in CSS to have width,heigh border, imported from css
-    Mapped over board array in state to display Square component for each iteration
+    Mapped over board array in state to display Square component for each iteration added styling that surrounds are mapped squares used flex and wrap, along with setting width centered both gameboard and header
+        passed the value of board to our square component to show questions mark styled question mark to be larger and centered.

 - As a user, when I click on one of the question marks an alert appears with the index position of that question mark in the array.
+Branch: grid2(alert.index)
+passed index into square componenet made an onClick method that alerts user to what index of the box
+- made a method on app.js to pull the info upstream from our child component. passed the method down to Square(child) to be invoked when onClick is clicked.

 - As a user, when I click on one of the question marks instead of the alert the question mark turns into a tree emoji.
 - As a user, if I select the winning square the question mark will become a treasure emoji and if I select the losing square the question mark will become a bomb emoji.
 - As a user, I can click on a “Play Again” button that will restart the game.